Alan Rapoport: A Real Alternative to Shontel Brown

 ENERGY POLICY

-Shontel Brown lacked common sense about the economy and she voted “no”.
+Shontel Brown voted “no”.

 PUBLIC SAFETY